-A small fragment of extrachromosomal DNA,
+A plasmid is a small fragment of extrachromosomal DNA,

 usually circular, that replicates independently of the main chromosome,